 He continued, “Fifteen more days, we got to start the real playbook, but we can’t take a halftime break.
 There’s no halftime break to fight against Project 2025.
 There’s no halftime break to fight against another stacked [Republican-majority, United States] Supreme Court.”
 Referring to former U.S. President and Republican presidential candidate Donald Trump as the “former crook-in-chief,” Bailey said, “We can’t have that come back.”

 Of Harris’s former role as attorney general of California, he said, “They [Republicans] talk about law and order.
-Why wouldn’t you want a former prosecutor who was one of the first to set alternatives to incarceration in San Francisco, who became an attorney general, who did more about alternatives to incarceration, who was a U.S. senator?”
+Why wouldn’t you want a former prosecutor who was one of the first to set alternative to incarceration in San Francisco, who became an attorney general, who did more about alternatives to incarceration, who was a U.S. senator?”

 Bailey said people kept forgetting Harris’s record.
 “That’s how society treats women, for better or for worse,” he said.
 “They forget all of the accomplishments, and they look at the title vice president, next to Biden.
 Excuse my language; she busted her ass to get where she is!”